 Prioritise Hereditary Condition Cover

 Ragdolls are predisposed to HCM and may be susceptible to FIP and bladder stones.
-Ensure your chosen plan explicitly covers hereditary conditions, as mid-tier and accident-only plans often do not.
-A single HCM diagnosis can result in years of ongoing treatment costs.
+Ensure your chosen plan explicitly covers hereditary conditions, as mid-tier and accident-only plans often exclude them.
+A single HCM diagnosis can lead to years of ongoing treatment costs.

 3